AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

   ... some code
   set -x

-One can always use ``echo``, though more elegant would be a function that only prints output if DEBUG is set to 'yes'.
+Another debugging option is displaying current stage or variables status with ``echo``, though more elegant would be a function that only prints output if DEBUG is set to 'yes'.

 ::